ryanvilbrandt/comic_git_engine/README.md

 # TODO for v1.0 launch

-* Get updated comic images from Caytlin for the showcase
-* Update comic_git_showcase
-* Make sure comic_git_showcase works with the new engine
 * Update comic_git to what the website should look like for a new user
-  * Update Adding Comic Pages documentation

-## Update instructions notes

 ## Pre-launch steps

+* Write release notes
+* Copy comic_git_dev content over to comic_git
 * Run Version update action to "1.0.0" in comic_git_engine
 * Tag branch "1.0.0" as "v1"
 * Update the Engine Version in the main comic_git to "1.0"
 * Update the action call in the main comic_git to use "v1"

-## Post-launch steps

-* Update comicgit.com to point to comic_git_showcase

 # Post 1.0 TODO

 * Webring functionality
+* Get updated comic images from Caytlin for the showcase
+* Update comic_git_showcase